jon-jacky/Piety/vt_terminal/keyseq.md

 **keyseq.py**: construct emacs-style key sequence from one or more characters.

+NOTE: THIS PAGE NOW DESCRIBES THE OLD *keyseq_1.py*.
+THE NEW *keyseq.py* BEHAVES DIFFERENTLY.

+The new keyseq does *not* return the empty string when it  is passed a prefix character and the key sequence is incomplete.
+Instead, the new keyseq continues to read characters using *blocking reads* until a complete key sequence has been read.
+It always returns the complete sequence, which might be a single printing character or control character, or a multi- character control sequence.

+We found that the *asyncio* event loop only calls the terminal reader once after each keystroke, even if the keystroke sends multiple characters.
+It does not call the terminal reader after every character in a muliple character sequence.
+So, we had to rename the old *keyseq.py* to *keyseq_1.py* and make a new, revised *keyseq.py*

+Only minor revisions were needed.
+Try the shell command *diff keyseq.py keyseq_1.py*.

+HERE FOLLOWS THE DESCRIPTION OF THE OLD *keyseq_1.py*:

 Define function keyseq(c).
 On each call, pass in a single character.
 Do not block waiting for sequence to complete, return after each call.
 When sequence is complete, return the entire sequence (maybe single char).